Quick Answer

 What Is Form I-9

-Form I-9 (Employment Eligibility Verification) is mandatory for all U.S. employers to verify each employee's identity and work authorization.
-Both citizens and non-citizens complete it.
+Form I-9 (Employment Eligibility Verification) is a mandatory form for all U.S. employers to verify an employee’s identity and authorization to work in the United States.

-• Complete Section 1 (employee) on or before first day of work
+• Employee completes Section 1 on or before the first day of work

-• Employer completes Section 2 within 3 business days of start
+• Employer completes Section 2 within 3 business days of the start date

-• Employer examines original documents (no copies accepted)
+• Employer must examine original documents only (no copies)

-• Section 3 for reverification when authorization expires
+• Section 3 is used for reverification when work authorization expires

-Employers keep I-9s on file for 3 years after hire or 1 year after employment ends, whichever is later.
+• Employers keep I-9s for 3 years after hire or 1 year after employment ends, whichever is later

-List A documents establish both identity and employment authorization (only one document needed).
+List A documents establish both identity and work authorization.

-• Unexpired foreign passport with I-94 showing work-authorized visa
+• Unexpired foreign passport with I-94 showing work-authorized status

 • Unexpired Employment Authorization Document (EAD card)